Snowflake-Labs/snowpark-python-demos/tpcds-customer-lifetime-value/README.md

 This advancement represents a dramatic reduction in complexity and an increase in security, demonstrating the promise of Snowflake's ongoing evolution.

 Snowpark ML Modeling is a collection of Python APIs for preprocessing data and training models.
-By performing these tasks within Snowflake, Snowpark ML lets you:
+Snowpark ML lets you:
 1. Transform your data and train your models without moving your data out of Snowflake.
 2. Work with APIs similar to those you’re already familiar with, such as scikit-learn.
 3. Keep your ML pipeline running within Snowflake’s security and governance frameworks.